kirkhu/WRO2025_FE-Fire-On-All-Cylinders/schemes/Assembly_Instructions/README.md

 - 同時，作為 I/O 控制器的 Raspberry Pi Pico 處理來自主控制器 Jetson Nano 的車輛移動控制值，並將結果傳送至 馬達控制器（L293D），以控制直流馬達的正反轉與轉速。
 #### 英文:
-- The Nvidia Jetson Nano main controller captures images using a camera module and processes them with OpenCV to detect obstacles and boundary walls.
+- The Nvidia Jetson orin Nano main controller captures images using a camera module and processes them with OpenCV to detect obstacles and boundary walls.
 It simultaneously collects directional data from the BNO055 gyroscope orientation sensor via the I2C communication protocol to calculate the travel direction to avoid obstacles and boundary walls.
 The calculated path data is then transmitted via UART communication to the Raspberry Pi Pico I/O controller for control.
 - During parking, the Raspberry Pi Pico, acting as an I/O controller, not only receives data from the Nvidia Jetson Nano main controller but also simultaneously collects distance data from HC-SR04 ultrasonic distance sensors in three directions.
 Based on this data, it performs calculations to control the movement path for automated parking.
 - As an I/O controller, the Raspberry Pi Pico receives vehicle movement control values from the Nvidia Jetson Nano main controller and performs further calculations within the Pico.
 It then sends the results to the front-wheel servo motor (MG90S) to control the driving direction, thereby completing the obstacle avoidance task.
 - At the same time, acting as an I/O controller, the Raspberry Pi Pico processes vehicle movement control values received from the Nvidia Jetson Nano main controller and sends the results to the motor controller (L293D) to control the DC motor’s forward and reverse rotation and speed.